Unjust and disproportionate impact of COVID-19

 - Test positive using an antigen test method.

-- Have symptoms of COVID-19 AND known exposure to COVID-19 (for example, being a close contact of someone who was diagnosed with COVID-19).
+- Have symptoms of COVID-19 AND known exposure to COVID-19 (for example, being a close contact of someone who was diagnosed with COVID-19) and no molecular or antigen test was performed.

 - COVID-19 or SARS-CoV-2 is listed on the death certificate.

-*This definition was updated as of August 19, 2020.
-Previously, probable cases also included those that had a positive antibody test which detects COVID-19 antibodies in the blood.
+*Prior to August 19, 2020, probable cases also included those that had a positive antibody test which detects COVID-19 antibodies in the blood.
 For more details on this transition, see the CDC’s statement.

 Deaths among probable cases are those that meet one of the following criteria: